 The Growth of China’s Military Diplomacy

 In a January 2015 speech at the All-Military Diplomatic Work Conference, President Xi Jinping stressed that military diplomacy is a critical element of how China engages with other countries.
 Specifically, Xi highlighted the effectiveness of military diplomacy in “protecting [China’s] sovereignty, safety and developmental interests.”
 Under Xi, military diplomatic activities have surged.
-Data provided by the National Defense University report shows that in 2016, China conducted a combined 277 military diplomatic activities in the form of military exercises, port calls, and high-level meetings; an over 110 percent increase from the 131 similar activities that occurred in 2003.
+From 2003-2012, China averaged 151 activities per year.
+The average from 2013 to 2018 was 20 percent higher, at nearly 179 activities per year.

 This growth is even more pronounced when evaluating specific types of activities.
-Between 2003 and 2014, China participated in a total of 130 military exercises, an amount nearly matched by the 124 exercises China joined in 2016 alone.
+China averaged roughly 44 military exercises per year from 2013 to 2018, a more than seven-fold increase over the annual average from 2003-2012.
 China took part in its first known bilateral military exercise in October 2002.
 The landmark event was a China-Kyrgyzstan counterterrorism exercise that took place in southern Kyrgyzstan.
 Only a small cohort of 100 soldiers – armed with light weapons, anti-tank weapons, helicopters, and armored personnel vehicles – from each side participated.

-Between 2003 and 2016, China participated in a total of 349 military exercises with 56 countries.1 Most commonly, China has partnered with Russia, Pakistan, and the United States.
-The frequency, complexity, and intensity of these exercises varies considerably.
+Between 2003 and 2018, China participated in a total of 310 military exercises with 63 countries.2 Most commonly, China has partnered with Russia, Pakistan, and the United States.
+The frequency, complexity, and intensity of these exercises vary considerably.
 For instance, China regularly conducts large military exercises with Russia.
-Of the 38 such exercises that took place since 2005, 19 focused on combat exercises, including the massive Peace Mission 2005, which featured some 8,000 Chinese personnel.
+Of the 45 military exercises including both China and Russia that took place between 2005 to 2018, 17 focused on combat exercises, including the massive Peace Mission 2005, which featured some 8,000 Chinese personnel.
 Conversely, China has not conducted any combat exercises with the U.S. and often sends only a handful of personnel to participate in non-combat multilateral exercises.
 For instance, only 17 Chinese soldiers participated in the HA/DR drills associated with U.S.-led Cobra Gold 2014.

-Over the last decade and a half, the frequency of port calls has also increased.
-In 2003, China only made four port calls – that number peaked in 2015 at 40 port calls before dropping to 22 a year later.
-Port calls conducted by Chinese vessels can be categorized as either ETF or non-ETF port calls.
-Since the creation of the first ETF fleet in 2008, the vessels comprising these forces have gone on 26 escort missions in the Gulf of Aden and made 163 port calls.
-Non-ETF port calls only constituted 23.5 percent (50 in total) of all Chinese port calls over the same period, and were commonly associated with friendly visits or non-traditional security missions.
-The Peace Ark hospital ship is one of China’s highest profile non-ETF Chinese ships, having visited a total of 34 countries and treated over 120,000 patients.
-In August 2017, Peace Ark traveled to Djibouti to provide free medical services, a move that demonstrates the goodwill China seeks to cultivate from engaging in these types of activities.
+Non-ETF port calls only constituted 29.8 percent (86 in total) of all Chinese port calls over the same period, and were commonly associated with friendly visits or non-traditional security missions.
+The Peace Ark hospital ship is one of China’s highest profile non-ETF Chinese ships.
+According to China’s 2019 defense white paper, the Peace Ark has visited a total of 43 countries and treated over 230,000 patients.
+In 2018, Peace Ark traveled to 11 countries, including Papua New Guinea, Vanuatu, Fiji, Tonga, Venezuela and Ecuador, to provide free medical services, a move that demonstrates the goodwill China seeks to cultivate from engaging in these types of activities.

 China’s military dialogues are closely tied to Party politics.
 Chinese military personnel engaged in these dialogues are expected to follow scripted talking points handed down by the Party leadership, which is likely to inhibit candid discussion and could hamstring efforts to establish effective diplomatic networks.
 Additionally, the frequency of military dialogues is in some capacity affected by personnel changes within the Party.
 During the 2012 transition from Hu Jintao to Xi Jinping, the number of military dialogues dipped to its lowest point in 10 years.
 The amount of dialogues rose in the two years following the transition, as new military leaders made introductory visits to other countries.